KartoffelChipss/LifeStealZ/README.md

   material: "NETHER_STAR"
   # If set to true, the enchant glint will be applied to the item
   enchanted: false
-  # The custom model data is used to change the appearance of the item without changing the texture of a material
-  customModelData: 100
     # Custom item type for the item.
 You can use:
     # - "heart" for a heart item
     # - "revive" for a revive item
+    # - "revivebeacon" for a revive beacon item -> This item must actually be a beacon to work!
     # - "none" for a custom item that can be used for crafting and can be used as a normal item (e.g. if it is an enderpearl it still can be thrown)
   # - "non-usable" for a custom item that can be used for crafting and cannot be used as a normal item (e.g. if it is an enderpearl it cannot be thrown)
   customItemType: "heart"
+  # --- Heart Item Settings --- (only relevant if customItemType is "heart")
   # When customItemType is "heart", this value is used to determine how many hearts the item gives
   customHeartValue: 1
   # The minimum amount of hearts a player must have to use this item (only relevant if customItemType is "heart")
   minHearts: 0
   # The maximum amount of hearts a player can have to use this item (-1 for infinite) (only relevant if customItemType is "heart")
   maxHearts: -1
+  # --- End of Heart Item Settings ---
   # If this item requires a permission to be used (lifestealz.item.defaultheart)
   requirePermission: false
   # true if this item should be craftable